zeroc-ice/ice-builder-visualstudio/README.md

 `IceBuilder\bin\Debug\IceBuilder.vsix` for debug builds, and `IceBuilder\bin\Release\IceBuilder.vsix`
 for release builds.

-If you want to sign your extension with Authenticode, set the environment variable `Certificate` to the path of your PFX certificate store, and the `CertificatePassword` environment variable to the password used by your certificate store.
+If you want to sign your extension with Authenticode, set the environment variable `SIGN_CERTIFICATE` to the path of your PFX certificate store, and the `SIGN_PASSWORD` environment variable to the password used by your certificate store.